Seldom-SE/Seldom-SE.github.io/index.md

 `seldom_state` is my most popular crate.
 It adds a component-based state machine that you can add to your entities.
 You can define your own states and triggers and automatically add and remove bundles based on the current state.
-Most of the implementation involved Rust type system magic and Bevy reflection, which was fun to work with and resulted in a (mostly) clean API.
-The most glaring issue is that it accepts bundles instead of components for states, but with components-as-bundles in Bevy 0.9, this will become a lot cleaner.
+Most of the implementation involved Rust type system magic and Bevy reflection, which was fun to work with and resulted in a pretty clean API.
+Once components-as-bundles lands in a Bevy release, I'll be able to remove all these tuples from the API.

-Here's a sample of code that uses `seldom_state`
+Here's a sample of code that uses `seldom_state`.

 ```rust
 .insert(